'Adapt or die' -- Restaurants find ways to evolve amid virus

 Not too far away in Los Angeles, chef Olivas has also needed to evolve.
 Few foods are are more difficult in a take-out world than raw fish, but that's his bread and butter.

-A lawyer-turned-chef, Olivas opened the 480-square-foot Ceviche Project earlier this year as an intimate space where he would interact with patrons and serve the freshest seafood.
+A lawyer-turned-chef, Olivas opened the 480-square-foot Ceviche Project last spring as an intimate space where he would interact with patrons and serve the freshest seafood.

 “The challenge for me was how can I make them have the same experience as if they were sitting here,” he said from his 28-seat restaurant.